exakat/php-dictionary/dictionary/prefix.ini.rst

 A prefix is a word extension, placed before the name.

 In linguistics, prefixes change the meaning of the word, and give it a new built meaning, based on the meanings of the word and the prefix.
-For example, ``reconnect`` is build with ``re``, which means again, and ``connect`` which means connect (sic).
+For example, ``reconnect`` is build with ``re``, which means again, and ``connect`` which means connect.
 Reconnect is the action to connect again, after a previous connection was lost.

 In PHP, prefixes are used for convention, where methods built with prefixes should deliver a specific behavior.